Free shipping over $35

 Search

 Bathroom wallpaper is making a serious comeback.
+Interior designers say it's one of the highest-impact updates you can make to a bathroom, and we have to agree.
 Powder rooms and guest baths are great rooms to experiment with fun patterns, and wallpaper in primary bathrooms adds a charm that paint just can’t touch.
 Wallpaper can totally transform a space without the commitment of tile and grout.

 Bathroom wallpaper is making a serious comeback.
+Interior designers say it's one of the highest-impact updates you can make to a bathroom, and we have to agree.
 Powder rooms and guest baths are great rooms to experiment with fun patterns, and wallpaper in primary bathrooms adds a charm that paint just can’t touch.
 Wallpaper can totally transform a space without the commitment of tile and grout.

 Avoid High-Splash Zones

-Steer clear of wallpapering directly behind showers, tubs or sinks unless you're certain the surface will be dry and splash-free.
+Steer clear of wallpapering directly behind showers, tubs or sinks unless you're certain the surface will stay completely dry and splash-free.
+Wallpaper loves a dry wall.

-Small bathroom?
-Stick with a small print.
-If you’re working with a petite powder room or half bath, a good rule of thumb is to use designs with single-panel repeats.
+Working with a small powder room or half bath?
+Stick with smaller prints or designs with single-panel repeats.
 Large patterns can overwhelm tight quarters.
-Unless you're going for a bold, maximalist effect – which we fully support, too.
+Unless you're going full maximalist.
+In which case, we fully support you.

-Whether in the bathroom or elsewhere in your home, peel-and-stick canvas wallpaper should adhere to most flat surfaces.
-But some glossy paint finishes can be tricky.
-You can either sand down and coat the wall with primer, or use an extra adhesive like E-Z Hang if glossy walls give you any trouble.
+Peel-and-stick canvas adheres best to smooth, flat surfaces.
+Some glossy paint finishes can be tricky.
+Try sanding and priming the wall first, or use an adhesive booster like E-Z Hang if you run into any trouble.

-If you have textured walls, please send us a note with details and we’ll be happy to help.
+Got textured walls?
+Send us a note with the details and we'll be happy to help.

 Avoid High-Splash Zones

-Steer clear of wallpapering directly behind showers, tubs or sinks unless you're certain the surface will be dry and splash-free.
+Steer clear of wallpapering directly behind showers, tubs or sinks unless you're certain the surface will stay completely dry and splash-free.
+Wallpaper loves a dry wall.

-Small bathroom?
-Stick with a small print.
-If you’re working with a petite powder room or half bath, a good rule of thumb is to use designs with single-panel repeats.
+Working with a small powder room or half bath?
+Stick with smaller prints or designs with single-panel repeats.
 Large patterns can overwhelm tight quarters.
-Unless you're going for a bold, maximalist effect – which we fully support, too.
+Unless you're going full maximalist.
+In which case, we fully support you.

-Whether in the bathroom or elsewhere in your home, peel-and-stick canvas wallpaper should adhere to most flat surfaces.
-But some glossy paint finishes can be tricky.
-You can either sand down and coat the wall with primer, or use an extra adhesive like E-Z Hang if glossy walls give you any trouble.
+Peel-and-stick canvas adheres best to smooth, flat surfaces.
+Some glossy paint finishes can be tricky.
+Try sanding and priming the wall first, or use an adhesive booster like E-Z Hang if you run into any trouble.

-If you have textured walls, please send us a note with details and we’ll be happy to help.
+Got textured walls?
+Send us a note with the details and we'll be happy to help.

 Now that that’s out of the way, let’s get to it!
 Here’s how to apply bathroom wallpaper like a pro.